-I’ve been thinking about color as I look around my house and consider what needs repainting.
-Because my walls are more or less neutral and I have a whole-house color scheme, I like to take a detour to check out new colors to throw into the mix.
+I’ve been thinking about accent colors as I look around my house and consider what needs repainting.
+Because my walls are more or less neutral, and I have a whole-house color scheme, I like think about how to throw fresh colors into the mix.
 This year, it’s been hard to get by emerald green which, thanks to Pantone marketing, is showing up everywhere.
 Fabulously or hideously (perhaps both) I lived with a Chinese Art Deco emerald green rug for many years and still find it a challenge for home décor.
 So what’s fresh and great I asked myself?
 Ironically, as I began poking around, the ten colors that felt newest to me seemed to turn up on chairs, which happily appear to be pushing the color envelope.

 1. Fuchsia, hot pink, or shocking pink.
 This saturated member of the magenta family first became fashionable in 1937 when it appeared on packing of Surrealist couturier Elsa Schaiparelli’s signature perfume “Shocking,” and returned as hot pink during the 1960s.
 Incongruously girly, it lives in on the high-end upholstery world via Verner Panton’s 1937 System 1-2-3 lounge chair [top] although it has turned up over the past year or two on walls and accent pieces.
 Fabulous with white and cream, chocolate brown, and any blue or green, it’s equally dynamic on pillows and throws.